monash-human-power/power-meter/README.md

 ### IDE
 Development was principally undertaken using VS Code, however the Arduino IDE can also be used to compile and upload this project to the device.

+### Libraries
+Install the following libraries, either by using the Arduino library manager or going to their GitHub repository and cloning them.
+- [ICM42670P](https://github.com/tdk-invn-oss/motion.arduino.ICM42670P) library for communicating with the IMU.
+- [BasicLinearAlgebra](https://github.com/tomstewart89/BasicLinearAlgebra/) library for matrix maths.
+This is also added as a submodule for testing the Kalman filter on a computer.

 ### Tools for updating dates of changed files and versions
 A bash script has been written to update the dates on all modified or staged files (not including untracked files).
 Run `./tools/update_date.sh` to perform this operation.